jayadamsmorgan/LTF/README.md

 <div align="center">

-# TAF
+# LTF
 **A Modern Testing & Automation Framework in Lua**

 </div>

-TAF is a framework for writing functional tests and automations (AT, ATDD, RPA, etc.) using the simple and powerful Lua programming language.
+LTF is a framework for writing functional tests and automations (AT, ATDD, RPA, etc.) using the simple and powerful Lua programming language.
 It is designed for both developer and QA workflows, providing the tools needed for robust testing of APIs, web frontends, and external hardware.

-Leveraging the simplicity of Lua for test scripting and the raw performance of a C-based core engine, **TAF is a reliable, modern, and _blazingly fast_ testing framework.**
+Leveraging the simplicity of Lua for test scripting and the raw performance of a C-based core engine, **LTF is a reliable, modern, and _blazingly fast_ testing framework.**

 ## Key Features

 *   **💻 Interactive Terminal UI:** Get a real-time, organized view of your test execution, including progress, timings, and live log output.
-*   **✍️ Simple & Expressive Syntax:** Define tests with a clear and minimal API (`taf.test(...)`) that gets out of your way.
+*   **✍️ Simple & Expressive Syntax:** Define tests with a clear and minimal API (`ltf.test(...)`) that gets out of your way.
 *   **📚 Batteries-Included Libraries:** A rich set of built-in modules for common automation tasks, including:
     *   **WebDriver:** Browser automation for end-to-end testing.
     *   **HTTP Client:** A powerful, low-level client for API testing.
     *   **Process Management:** Run and interact with external command-line tools.
     *   **Serial Communication:** Test hardware and embedded devices.
 *   **🏷️ Flexible Tagging System:** Categorize your tests with tags and selectively run suites from the command line.
-*   **🧹 Guaranteed Teardown:** Use the elegant `taf.defer` function to ensure resources are always cleaned up, whether a test passes or fails.
+*   **🧹 Guaranteed Teardown:** Use the elegant `ltf.defer` function to ensure resources are always cleaned up, whether a test passes or fails.
 *   **🗂️ Detailed Logging:** Automatically generates human-readable text logs and machine-readable JSON logs for every test run, perfect for CI/CD integration and reporting.

 ## Overview